 Content for commercial intent was often a blend of education and persuasion.
 These traditional intent categories worked for keyword-based search engines, but generative AI systems require deeper understanding of user motivation patterns—something a How to Audit Brand Visibility on LLMs framework can help validate by measuring how well AI answers reflect your brand.

 When someone types a query into a generative engine like ChatGPT, Perplexity, or Google’s new AI Mode, they’re not just looking for keywords, they’re looking for solutions.
-And increasingly, these systems aren’t just responding to what was typed.
-They’re figuring out what the person actually meant, even if it wasn’t said out loud.

 This is where the future of user intent is heading—away from simple query matching and toward a system that predicts, interprets, and personalizes answers in real-time.